VirescentOverlord/AnimixPlay-Hack/README.md

 -  Setting up the iframe on the new tab
 -   Adding a few decorations.
 ## Directions
--Go to the anime and episode you want
+- Go to the anime and episode you want
--Run the code
+-  Run the code
--Press Play on the newly opened tab
+-  Press Play on the newly opened tab

 ## Issues & Bugs
 - Check for any mistakes you may have made